NinIcaty/CardFile-DE-beta/README.md

 > ⚠ Note: On Arch, ensure your system libraries are up to date to avoid ICU library issues with PyQt6.

 ---
+## Parameters
+At the moment there are only two parameters
+# -wallpaper
+You need to add path to the Image for the wallpaper
+# -wallpaper-none
+Disables wallpaper
 ## Recomendations
 -Alacarte if you are using this on top of GNOME